otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    "Success Message".
 See its [section](#success-message) for details.

 ## Retrieving Prekey Ensembles
 ```
-Alice has 'sk_a' and Ha' and 'Alices_User_Profile'
-The Prekey Server has 'sk_s' and 'Hs' and 'Servers_Identifier'.

 Bob                                                  Prekey Server
 ----------------------------------------------------------------------------------------
 Informs Alice's identity             ------------->